joakimsigvald/XspecT/README.md

     [InlineData(3, 4, 7)]
     public void GivenTwoNumbers_WhenAdd_ReturnSum(int term1, int term2, int sum)
         => When(_ => Add(term1, term2)).Then().Result.Is(sum);

-    [Theory]
-    [InlineData(1, 1, 1)]
-    [InlineData(3, 4, 12)]
-    public void WhenMultiplyThenReturnProduct(int factor1, int factor2, int product)
-        => When(_ => Multiply(factor1, factor2)).Then().Result.Is(product);
 }
 ```

 ### Recommended conventions

-For more complex and realistic scenarios, it is recommended to create tests in a separate project from the production code, named `[MyProject].Spec`.
+For more complex and realistic scenarios, it is recommended to create tests in a separate project from the production code, named `[MyProject].Spec` or `[MyProject].Test`.
-The test-project should mimmic the production project's folder structure, but in addition have one folder for each class to test, named as the class.
+The test-project should mimic the production project's folder structure, but in addition have one folder for each class to test, named as the class.
 Within that folder, create one test-class per method to test.

 ### Test a static void method
-* When testing a static void method, there is no return value to verify in result and by convention the generic TResult parameter should be set to object.
+* When testing a static void method, there is no return value to verify.
+In this case, override the non-generic class `Spec`.
-* However you can use `Throws` or `NotThrows` to verify exceptions thrown.
+* You can use `Throws` or `DoesNotThrow` to verify exceptions thrown.

 Example:
 ```